WHNA Major Projects

 We would like to have neighbors from the proposed area become active members of committees and the WHNA Board of Directors.
 However, we do not know if we can do that until the City Council finally approves our application filed August 21st 2019.

-9. Locate Neighbor with Digital Photography Skills to add to WHNA Board
+9. Locate a Neighbor with Digital Photography Skills to add to WHNA Board

-Based on prior experience, Polk County Community Betterment Grant Program will be a major portion of WHNA's operational funding.
+Based on prior experience, Polk County Community Betterment Grant Program will be a major portion of WHNA's operational funding for 2021.

 11. Develop ongoing Funding sources separate from CBG Program